HEY BABY, WE LIKE YOUR PANTS…

 T. Rex T-Shirt

-Iggy wore a T. Rex shirt, representing the fourth member of the Glam god squad.
-(Marc Bolan was absent).
-Iggy poses with Bowie and Lou Reed in these famous Mick Rock photographs at London’s Dorchester Hotel in 1972 during the week of the Stooges’ only non-USA gig to date at the Scala.
+Iggy wore a T. Rex shirt, representing the fourth member of the Glam God Squad.
+(Marc Bolan, who was absent).
+Iggy poses with Bowie and Lou Reed in these famous Mick Rock photographs at London’s Dorchester Hotel in July 1972, during the week of the Stooges’ only non-USA gig to date at the Scala.
 Riding the wave of success with his Ziggy Stardust concerts, Bowie was promoting his American idols, Iggy and Lou.
 Ziggy’s make-up had obviously rubbed off on them.

 The Cheetah (1972)

-The story of Iggy’s faux leather and fur jacket (worn on the back cover of the Raw Power album) is so cool that I wrote a separate story all about it.
-Iggy prowled around London inspired by the fierce cheetah on the back to write the lyrics to ‘Search and Destroy’.
+The story of Iggy’s faux leather and fur jacket (worn on the back cover of the Raw Power album) is so cool that I have written a separate, longer story all about it.
+Iggy prowled around London inspired by the fierce cheetah on the back of his jacket to write the lyrics to ‘Search and Destroy.’

 Read my story here: